Anjok07/ultimatevocalremovergui/README.md

 - **Special Thanks**
     - [tsurumeso](https://github.com/tsurumeso) - The engineer who authored the AI code.
 Thank you for the hard work and dedication you put into the AI application this GUI is built around!
     - [aufr33](https://github.com/aufr33) - Model collaborator and fellow UVR developer.
 This project wouldn't be what it is without your help, thank you for your continued support!
     - [DilanBoskan](https://github.com/DilanBoskan) - The main GUI code contributor.
-Thank you for helping bring this GUI to life!
+Thank you for helping bring the GUI to life!
 Your hard work and continued support is greatly appreciated.

 ## Installation